LakeinLove/Mage-The-Awakening/Magic/Spells/Adept/Accelerate Growth.md

 If the subject exceeds its natural lifespan, it dies of old age.

-**+1 Reach:** When the spell’s Duration lapses, its effects wear off at an even greater rate than they took hold, rapidly de-aging the subject within a matter of minutes.
+**+1 [[Reach]]:** When the spell’s Duration lapses, its effects wear off at an even greater rate than they took hold, rapidly de-aging the subject within a matter of minutes.
 This places great stress on the mind and body of the target, requiring a Stamina roll to avoid falling into an induced coma for a number of days equal to Potency.
 Subjects that have been aged to death do not return to life when they de-age, instead appearing to be their original age and yet having died of natural causes.